Bank of Canada's record tightening campaign exposes lenders' mortgage risks

 Latest data released during the quarterly earnings showed mortgage delinquencies for all banks were low.

-RBC and Scotiabank said it has been working with customers individually and reaching out to customers proactively in the current rising rate environment.
-National Bank did not offer a comment.
+Scotiabank said it has been working with customers individually in the current rising rate environment.
+National Bank did not offer an immediate comment.

 Bank of Montreal BMO.TO, CIBC CM.TO and TD Bank TD.TO each allow for negative amortization as rates rise.